leoloso/gatowebsites/content/docs/guides/config/installing-and-upgrading-a-bundle-or-extension.md

 ---
 title: Installing and upgrading a bundle or extension
 # isPRO: true
-metaDesc: "After purchasing a bundle or extension, you will have access to the corresponding plugin file.
+description: "After purchasing a bundle or extension, you will have access to the corresponding plugin file.
 Here is how to install and activate it."
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 30
 ---